-According to applicable legislation, the customs directorate should inform the rights holder ex officio before delivering products to the customs liquidation directorate in order to allow the rights holder 10 working days to obtain a court decision of trademark infringement.
-If the products have been delivered to the customs liquidation directorate without notification by the customs directorate, the publication of the auction is accepted as notification and the rights holders can file an application to cancel the auction.
+According to the relevant legislation, the customs directorate should inform the rights holder ex officio before delivering products to the customs liquidation directorate in order to allow the rights holder 10 working days to obtain a court decision of trademark infringement.
+If the products have been delivered to the customs liquidation directorate without notification by the relevant customs directorate, the publication of the auction is accepted as notification and the rights holders can file an application to cancel the auction.
 Rights holders must obtain a court decision within 10 working days of the application date; otherwise, the products will be sold at auction.
 Rights holders can obtain samples or photos of the products to determine whether they are counterfeit within the same 10-day period.

 In practice, ex officio notifications to rights holders are rarely used given the reluctant approach of customs officers towards IP rights.
-Hence, it is important to file a central application with the necessary documents to prevent the sale of smuggled counterfeit products and to monitor auction notices.
+Hence, it is important to file a central application with the necessary documents to prevent the sale of counterfeit smuggled products and to monitor auction notices.

 Another problem is the publication of auctions listing "various trademarks".
-It thus becomes necessary to file applications with the relevant customs liquidation directorates by explaining the legislation applicable and requesting the determination of trademarks individually.
-The head of customs liquidation directorates has issued a circular to local directorates to warn them to define the trademarks in publication upon such applications.
+It thus becomes necessary to file applications with the relevant customs liquidation directorates with explaining the relevant legislation and requesting the determination of trademarks individually.
+The General Directorate of Customs Liquidation Directorates has issued a circular letter to local directorates to warn them to define the trademarks in publication upon such applications.

 This new approach to preventing the sale of counterfeit goods helps rights holders to be aware of the sale of counterfeit goods, take action against smuggled counterfeit goods and prevent the sale of such goods by the state.
-WTR